 - Day 3: Full-Body

-The third training day is a full body workout focusing on the entire body using heavier weights and primarily compound exercises.
+The third training day is a full body workout session focusing on the entire body using heavier weights and primarily compound exercises.
 These exercises are excellent for bodybuilding purposes and for gaining strength.

-You can pick your training days and rest days to fit your schedule.
+You can pick your training days and rest days to fit your weekly schedule.
 Hitting the gym on Monday, Wednesday, and Friday is probably the most popular 3-day split routine, but you can mix and match different days of the week however you want.
 Regardless of how you schedule your workouts, you train your major muscle groups twice weekly.

 Here are two suggestions.
 Feel free to adjust them as you see fit.